+CPEC stands for China Pakistan Economic Corridor.
 Pakistan and China are bound together in the relation of friendship from a period of 66 years.
 Their friendship is continually moving on an ascending route and gaining strength over time.
-China Pakistan Economic Corridor (CPEC) is the project that shows Pakistan and China’s long-lasting relationship.
+CPEC Projects show Pakistan and China’s long-lasting relationship.

 These two countries have celebrated several anniversaries of their friendship, which is unique in many ways in the recent history of state-to-state and people-to-people relations.

 The development of this extraordinary relationship is based on the principles of peaceful co-existence, the commonality of interests, and shared perceptions on regional and global events.

 Maintain close relations with China is a central part of Pakistan’s foreign policy.
 Pakistan has a long and healthy relationship with China that has been mutually beneficial for both countries.